-You might not appreciate your six-year-old trying to learn to be independent, but will be thankful your sixteen-year-old is!
+You might not appreciate your six-year-old trying to learn to be independent, but you will be thankful your sixteen-year-old is!

-Your children might not act like they appreciate learning independence, but when they are adults they will be happier and healthier for it.
+Your children might not act like they appreciate learning independence, but when they are adults, they will be happier and healthier for it.

 If you have any other tips on teaching your children to be independent, let us know in the comment section below!